Greenstone partners with UNGC and Ardea International to host webinar on human rights in the supply chain

 Managing the impact of human rights: avoiding non-compliance in supply chains – 31st January

-This webinar has now passed, please visit our past webinars page for view the recording.
+This webinar has now passed, please visit our past webinars page to view the recording.

 - An overview of human rights legislation